peterwittek/ncpol2sdpa/doc/source/examples.rst

     print(solve_sdp(sdpRelaxation))

-Example 6: Using the Moroder hierarchy
+Example 6: Using the Moroder Hierarchy
 ==================================================

 This type of hierarchy allows for a wider range of constraints of the